DelroyGayle/Biblia-Posters-PP5/TESTING.md

 3. Posters can be sorted by Price, Rating, Poster Name, and Category
 4. That all the above work correctly with responsiveness on different sized media

-In this online shop there are *52 posters* available.
+In this online store there are *52 posters* available.

 <details>